Implementing Order-Independent Transparency

 Note that you can get some good gains by further optimizing this, especially by combining the multiple calls to evaluate_wavelet_index(...)

 into the same loop, thus avoiding redundant samples.
 But the versions further optimized are a bit less clear and they can be a great candidate for a further post about squeezing this further and making it faster 🦹.
+That said, an example further along in this post shows evaluate_wavelets

 The code above could encode any additive signal, so they could be used for other purposes as well.
 Something worth pointing out too is that depth